Activision, Microsoft extend deal deadline to secure UK approval

+U.S. regulatory efforts to block the takeover and Britain's push to restructure it forced the companies to miss their original cutoff date of July 18.

+The extension will "provide ample time to work through the final regulatory issues," Microsoft President Brad Smith said in a tweet.
+"We are confident about our prospects for getting this deal across the finish line."

-The amended agreement also increases the deal termination fee to $3.5 billion from $3 billion if it does not close by Aug.
+The amended deal also increased the fee that the Windows maker owes Activision in case either side scraps the takeover - to $3.5 billion from $3 billion if it does not close by Aug.
 29, and to $4.5 billion after Sept.
 15.

-The companies originally agreed to close the deal by July 18, but U.S. regulatory efforts to block the takeover and Britain's push to restructure it have delayed the close.

-The U.S. Federal Trade Commission's (FTC) bid to temporarily stop the deal was denied twice, first by a federal judge and then by an appeals court.

-Britain's Competition and Markets Authority (CMA) had earlier decided to block the deal, but reversed course last week and extended its deadline for a final ruling to Aug.
-29 after the U.S. court ruling left Britain alone in opposition.

-Microsoft was trying to extend the contract to make sure Activision is not wooed by another potential acquirer or has a change of heart, Reuters reported earlier this week.
+Microsoft has been trying to extend the contract to make sure Activision is not wooed by another potential acquirer or has a change of heart, Reuters reported earlier this week.

-Activision also posted second-quarter earnings on Wednesday, with bookings and adjusted profit breezing past market estimates thanks to the strength of its "Call of Duty" franchise.
+The takeover, if successful, will boost Xbox maker Microsoft's firepower with titles such as "Call of Duty" and "Diablo" in a videogame market where it competes with Tencent and Sony.

+Strength in those titles helped Activision beat market estimates for second-quarter net bookings and adjusted profit in the second quarter, it announced on Wednesday.

 "We expect to deliver strong financial performance for the full year, driven by the successful reinvigoration of the Diablo franchise," CEO Bobby Kotick said.

-Activision shares were little changed on the news, while Microsoft traded 0.5 per cent higher after a series of price target increases from brokerages including Barclays.
+Activision shares were slightly lower in early trading, while Microsoft was little changed.

-The companies have faced varying concerns over their deal from regulators in the UK and the U.S.
+The deadline extension came after the companies had to contend with varying concerns from regulators in the UK and the United States.

-The FTC said the deal could let Microsoft degrade Activision's game quality or player experience on rival consoles like Nintendo and Sony Group Corp's PlayStation, as well as manipulate pricing or change terms or timing of access to Activision content.
+The FTC said the deal could let Microsoft degrade Activision's game quality or player experience on rival consoles like Nintendo and Sony's PlayStation, as well as manipulate pricing or change terms or timing of access to Activision content.

 The CMA questioned whether the deal could hinder competition in the cloud gaming industry, where users can play on any device using subscriptions such as the Xbox Game Pass that offer a wide selection of games.